jasonporritt/rg351_m8c/README.md

 ## Building m8c on the device

+You can run the provided scripts to rebuild m8c on the device.

+- `_setup_build_tools.sh` - MUST BE ONLINE to install build tools
+- `_build_m8c.sh`

-You can run the `_setup_build_tools.sh` and `_build_m8c.sh` scripts to rebuild m8c.
-Recommend running them in a terminal session so you can see the output.
+I recommend running them in a terminal session so you can see the output, but you're welcome to try your luck from the menu.

+If you're pulling down the repo via something other than a published release zip file, you'll need to apply the input patch before compiling m8c.
+Assuming the patch still matches up with the version of m8c you've pulled down, this command will apply the patch:

+- `patch -u M8/_m8c/input.c -i m8c_input.patch`

+Then proceed and build m8c as usual.

 ## Problems